Clinical Data in Diabetes

 Oral Antidiabetic Agents

-This module discusses the role and types of oral diabetic agents used in the treatment of diabetes.
+This module discusses the role and types of oral diabetic agents used in the treatment of type 2 diabetes.

 Screening and Diagnosis of Diabetes